MonkiG/CucStore-API/README.md

 * socket.io

 ### To do
-* Modularize code to make it cleaner
+* Modularize code to make it cleaner 🕙
-* Write unit tests
+* Write unit tests 🕙
-* Implement Web Socket to online chat.
+* Implement Web Socket to online chat. 🕙
-* Validar correos
+* Validate mails 🕙
-* Recuperar contraseña +
+* Recover password 🕙
-* Reestablecer contraseña +
+* Restore password ✅
-* Mostrar productos de usuarios activos
+* Show active user products ✅
-* Subir a dominio
+* Upload to domain ✅
-* Agregar busqueda por character
+* Add product search by character 🕙
-* Permitir solo un inicio de sesion a la vez
+* Allor only one login at a time 🕙